zhuorantan/tesla_dashcam/README.rst

   Default: False

-  A video file is created for each event (folder) found.
+  A video file is created for each event (folder) found unless --output contains a filename (also see --output).
   When parameter --merge is provided these individual event video files will then be further merged into 1 bigger video file.
-  Optionally add a template string to group events together and create multiple video files.
-Resulting video filename will be based on this template.
-  See --text_overlay_fmt for format variables.

-*--merge_timestamp_format*

-  Default: %Y-%m-%d_%H_%M

-  Determine how timestamps should be represented within the template provided for --merge.
-  For example:

-  To merge events in a movies grouped by date/hour:

-      --merge "{event_timestamp}" --merge_timestamp_format "%Y-%m-%d_%H"

-  To merge events in a movies grouped by date:

-      --merge "{event_timestamp}" --merge_timestamp_format "%Y-%m-%d"

 *--keep-intermediate*

   Default: False